christytan/OCI-GoldenGate/workshops/atp-d/LabGuide700BuildinganddeployingPythonapplicationstacksondedicatedautonomousinfrastructure.md

 # Lab 7: Building and deploying Python application stacks on dedicated autonomous infrastructure
 </td></tr><table>

-To **log issues**, click [here](https://github.com/cloudsolutionhubs/autonomous-transaction-processing/issues/new) to go to the github oracle repository issue submission form.

 ## Introduction

 The Oracle Cloud Infrastructure marketplace provides a pre-built image with necessary client tools and drivers to build applications on autonomous databases.
 As an application developer you can now provision a developer image within minutes and connect it to your dedicated or serverless database deployment.

  The image is pre-configured with tools and language drivers to help you build applications written in node.js, python, java and golang.
 For a complete list of features, login to your OCI account, select 'Marketplace' from the top left menu and browse details on the 'Oracle Developer Cloud Image'

+**In this lab we will configure and deploy a python application in a developer client VM and connect it to an autonomous database.**

+To **log issues**, click [here](https://github.com/cloudsolutionhubs/autonomous-transaction-processing/issues/new) to go to the github oracle repository issue submission form.

 ## Objectives